Estimating Time to Complete

 Even more importantly for your career, sponsors often judge whether a project has succeeded or failed depending on whether it has been delivered on time and on budget.
 To have a chance of being successful as a project manager, you need to be able to negotiate sensible budgets and achievable deadlines.

 Use these steps to make accurate time estimates:

 Start by identifying all of the work that needs to be done within the project.
-Use tools such as Business Requirements Analysis, Work Breakdown Structures, Gap Analysis and Drill-Down to help you do this in sufficient detail.
+Use tools such as Business Requirements Analysis, Work Breakdown Structures, Gap Analysis, and Drill-Down to do this in sufficient detail.

-As part of this, make sure that you allow time for meetings, reporting, communications, testing and other activities that are critical to the project's success.
-(You can find out more on these activities in our article on Project Management Phases and Processes.)
+As part of this, make sure that you allow time for meetings, reporting, communications, testing, and other activities that are critical to the project's success.
+(You can find out more about these activities in our article, Project Management Phases and Processes.)

 Now, list all of the activities you identified in the order in which they need to happen.

 At this stage, you don't need to add in how long you think activities are going to take.
 However, you might want to note any important deadlines.
 For example, you might need to get work by the finance department finished before it starts work on year-end.

 Step 3: Decide Who You Need to Involve